 Here’s an example of the performance for their Balanced (slightly conservative) portfolio since inception (January 30, 2017):

 Wealthsimple Invest is a fully-automated wealth management service.
 Although the service comes with automatic rebalancing and dividend reinvestment, this is not the type of service that is ideal for hands-on investors.

 This comes as no surprise since the Wealthsimple app will put all your investments on autopilot by utilizing the Modern Portfolio Theory.
 The service is also tweaked for younger investors who prefer to automate their investments using a beginner-friendly customer experience.
 If you happen to be a hands-off investor with large taxable accounts, Wealthsimple might be the right choice.

 Ease of Use

-Wealthsimple offers free 401(k) assistance, tax-loss harvesting, portfolio rebalancing, automatic weekly, bi-weekly, and monthly deposits, and socially responsible investing in a fully automated account.
-It might be not as flexible as some services, but Wealthsimple shines when it comes to ease of use.
+Wealthsimple offers free 401(k) assistance, tax-loss harvesting, portfolio rebalancing, automatic weekly, bi-weekly, monthly deposits, and socially responsible investing in a fully automated account.
+It might not be as flexible as some services, but Wealthsimple shines when it comes to ease of use.

 Account Types and Services